|My Favourite Planet > English > People > |

 The fully-dressed Alexander, led into the centre of the scene by a cupid who "has hold of Alexander's cloak and is pulling him with all his might towards Roxana", extends his right arm to offer his bride a gold crown rather than a garland.
 His helmet has been placed on the ground in front of him.
 To the right Hephaistion

 , Alexander's companion and (allegedly) lover, the couples' "best man and helper", stands with a torch in his right hand.
-His left hand rests on the shoulder of the half-naked Hymenaeus (god of marriages) who blesses the union with a gesture of his right hand.
+His left hand rests on the shoulder of the half-naked Hymenaios (Ὑμεναιος), the god of marriage ceremonies, who blesses the union with a gesture of his right hand.

 However, Sodoma has not depicted the two cupids carrying the spear.
 One kneeling cupid to the left of the shield bearers holds a stick, and another, crouching between Alexander and Hephaistion and apparently covering himself with a piece of cloth, may have originally been meant to represent the spear bearers.
 Perhaps Sodoma decided not to include the spear since this scene had formed a major part of the composition of Sandro Botticelli's Mars and Venus